grpc/proposal/A47-xds-federation.md

 subscribing to the resource, using the appropriate xDS server from the authority.

+##### CDS Resource Validation

+For an EDS cluster, the CDS resource currently specifies the name of the EDS resource in its `eds_cluster_config.service_name` field.
+Currently, the expected behavior is that if that field is unset, the EDS resource name will be the same as the CDS resource name.
+However, with new-style resource names, the resource type is part of the resource name, which means that this default will no longer work, because it would result in an EDS resource name that specifies the CDS resource type in its name.

+To address this, when the `XdsClient` validates a CDS resource, if the CDS resource's name starts with `xdstp:`, then the CDS resource for an EDS cluster will be considered invalid if the `eds_cluster_config.service_name` field is unset.

 #### LRS Server Representation

 We currently represent the LRS server name in several places: